Monitor Confluent Cloud Clients¶

 The Confluent Cloud Metrics provides programmatic access to actionable metrics for your Confluent Cloud deployment, including server-side metrics for the Confluent-managed services.
 However, the Metrics API does not allow you to get client-side metrics.
 To retrieve client-side metrics, see Producers and Consumers.

-The Metrics API is enabled by default, and aggregates metrics at the topic and cluster level.
-Any authorized user can gain access to the metrics, which allows you to monitor overall usage and performance.
+The Metrics API, enabled by default, aggregates metrics at the topic and cluster level.
+Any authorized user can gain access to the metrics that allow you to monitor overall usage and performance.
 To get started with the Metrics API, see the Confluent Cloud Metrics documentation.

 You can use the Metrics API to query metrics at the following granularities (other resolutions are available if needed):